Lakeshore Cricket League Summer Rulebook

 Level 2 offence includes showing serious dissent at an umpire’s decision by word or action - making inappropriate and deliberate physical contact with another player - throwing the ball at a player, umpire or another person in an inappropriate and dangerous manner - using language or gesture.

 Player will receive a warning and 5 penalty runs awarded to the opposition.
+Potential ban for the next 2 games.

 Level 3 offence includes intimidating an umpire by language or gesture - threatening to assault a player or any other person except an umpire.